4th Grade is…

 Math: (GoMath!)
 Students will continue their math knowledge by connecting numbers to their daily lives.
 They will learn how to multiply, divide small and large numbers, classify angles and geometric shapes, as well as use multiple ways to manipulate fractions.
-Students will get the opportunity to learn and practice these concepts in small groups.
-These small groups will be created based on prior knowledge and pretest scores.
-It is important to understand that groups can change throughout the chapter.
-During the chapter, students will complete various assignments connecting to previous lessons, as well as new concepts.
-These assignments are completed in class and will have specific due dates throughout the chapter.
+Students will get the opportunity to learn and practice these concepts in whole and small groups, as well as individually.
+During the chapter, students will complete various assignments, connecting to previous lessons, as well as new concepts.
+Assignments will be completed both in class and at home, and will have specific due dates throughout the chapter.
 Simple Solutions will also guide the students through Math in a different way and will supplement what we are learning in our textbook throughout the year.
 Zearn is another math program that students will be expected to complete as a way of reinforcing what is taught in GoMath.

-Reading: (ReadyGEN) Students will begin the year practicing how to work in literacy stations which include reading, word work, and writing.
-We are working toward independence this year.
-To reach this goal we will focus on reading strategies, what great readers do as they read and connect reading to writing.
+Reading: (ReadyGEN) We are working toward independence this year.
+To reach this goal we will focus on reading strategies to guide our students in their reading and writing.
 Our year will be filled with great fiction books accompanied by nonfiction as well.
 Throughout the year students will develop their skills in comprehension, analysis, and vocabulary.
 Help our fourth graders be lifelong readers by reading with them at home, listening to them read to you and seeing that they read each night.

 Language Arts: (Spelling Connections and Shurley English) We are reviewing our parts of speech and moving to classifying sentences.
 Shurley English is a program that focuses on teaching students grammar and writing skills.
 The program uses rhythm, repetition, and student/teacher interaction.
 We will also work on spelling each week, using the lessons in the spelling connections book.
-Students will be provided with a list every two weeks, and in class assignments and lessons with correspond to this list.
+Students will be provided with a list every two weeks; assignments and lessons with correspond to this list.
 Majority of the assignments are completed in class and will be due at the end of the week (unless otherwise noted).
 At the end of two weeks, students will take a test on spelling the words and answer multiple choice questions about their usage in sentences.
-Students will also be put into small groups for Language Arts to further work on concepts learned during whole group instruction.
-We will focus on Shurley English, Spelling and Writing in their daily stations.
-During the week, students will complete various assignments connecting to previous lessons, as well as new concepts.
-These assignments are completed in class and will be due at the end of the week (unless otherwise noted).
 We ask that you oversee your child’s work and help them to understand the spelling word patterns and sounds we are working on each week.

-Writing: Students will learn about the Six Traits of Writing.
-The Six Traits focus on six different areas that writers use to create their pieces.
+Writing: Students will further explore different types of writing, such as: narrative, expository, opinion, and informative.
 Writing in 4th grade is cross-curricular; the students will learn about the different ways to use writing to show off what they know in all of their subjects.
-Student’s writing will be an ongoing exploration of how writing plays into what we understand as readers, how to plan out what we would like to write, how to use writing in different ways-from entertaining to explaining, and how to improve our writing by adding details, organizing our thoughts, and using interesting words, just to name a few.
+Students’ writing will be an ongoing exploration of the role writing plays in our lives.
 Students will also enhance their skills as we utilize the writing component of our ReadyGen program.
 As student authors, some of our writing explorations will simply be to investigate how expert authors use their craft while other times we will practice moving a piece of writing through the publishing phase.
 Don’t worry we will show off our skills multiple times throughout the year; look for our creative pieces in the hallway!

-Science: (ScienceFusion) Our new science curriculum allows students to explore science in many ways: from hands on inquiry labs and S.T.E.M.
-(Science, Technology, Engineering, Math) investigations, to online lessons and videos and write-in interactive textbooks.
+Science: (ScienceFusion) Our new science curriculum allows students to explore science in many ways: from hands on inquiry labs and S.T.R.E.A.M.
+(Science, Technology, Religion, Engineering, Art, Math) investigations, to online lessons and videos and write-in interactive textbooks.
 The students will begin by learning how scientists use the scientific method for science inquiry and how engineers use technology to design a solution to a problem.
 Both of these methods for exploring and solving problems in the world around us will be applied to each chapter we explore.
-After getting into how they too are scientists and engineers, the students will move into exploring physical science.
-They will investigate matter and its changes, figure out where energy comes from and manipulate electricity and motion.
-As they move into earth and space science students will observe weather and water, and take a look at the ways that the planets and moon affect us here on Earth.
+After getting into how they, too, are scientists and engineers, the students will move into exploring physical science.
+They will investigate matter and its changes, figure out where energy comes from, and manipulate electricity and motion.
+As they move into earth and space science, students will observe weather and water.
+Students will look at the ways the planets and moon affect us here on Earth.
 In spring we will take a look outside to explore plants, animals, ecosystems, and our impact on natural resources.

 Social Studies: (Scott Foresman) In Social Studies, the students will focus on the five regions of the United States.
 Our year begins with map skills and exploring how to read a nonfiction text.
-As we learn about the regions and their people, students will work to develop skills in answering constructed response questions about what they have read and learned about.
+As we learn about the regions and their resources, students will work to develop skills in answering constructed response questions about what they have read and learned about.
 The students will learn and practice research skills while studying our state, Illinois, later in the school year.
 They will end the year showcasing what they have learned about the regions.

 All Parent Volunteers (including parent chaperones for field trips) are required to complete and turn in the needed paperwork (found in the school office) as well as being Virtus Trained.
 Inquires about either should contact the office for more information.